brigadecore/brigade/docs/content/intro/install.md

   - /topics/intro/install.md
 ---

-_This part is a work-in-progress because Brigade is still developer-oriented_

 The Brigade server is deployed via its [Helm](https://github.com/helm/helm) chart and Brigade projects are managed via [brig](#brig).
 Here are the steps: